auniquesun/auniquesun.github.io/aboutme.md

 # subtitle: Why you'd want to go on a date with me
 ---

-# A Ph.D student, research interest includes Computer Vision and SLAM
+# A Ph.D student.
+My research interest includes Computer Vision and SLAM

 ## Contact